bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 [`DisconnectResponse`](https://github.com/bloomberg/blazingmq/blob/58044d8e4579665fffa0419df820c8be5cdbc2eb/src/groups/bmq/bmqp/bmqp_ctrlmsg.xsd#L136-L147).
-A guarantee provided by the broker is that once the `DisconnectResponse` has been sent, the broker will not send any other message/request/response/notification to the SDK.
+A guarantee provided by the broker is that once the `DisconnectResponse` has been sent, the broker will not send any other message/request/response/notification to the client.
 Logically, the *Disconnect* request/response pair can be thought of as a way to ensure that the "pipe" between client and broker is empty.